 - To have your voice heard by your landlord

-- To have a good quality home and neighbourhood to live in, with your landlord keeping your home in good repair
+- To have a good home and neighbourhood to live in, with your landlord keeping your home in good repair

 Read more details in the whitepaper, here.

 As Greta Thunberg aptly puts it: "Change is coming, whether you like it or not."
 It’s on the agenda in a big way across every sector: what can be done to help stop the climate emergency?
 Housing associations need to think about how they’re going to approach greener home obligations and what it means for them in financial terms – especially when many tenants will be feeling the direct consequences of climate change through the drastic flooding events in recent years.
-The ‘Future Homes Standard’ will set a precedent that will result in changes to development and building regulations, potentially banning things like gas boilers from new homes within the next five years.
+The ‘Future Homes Standard’ has set a precedent that will result in changes to development and building regulations, potentially banning things like gas boilers from new homes within the next few years.

 The data minefield

 From time to time the regulator has called into question the integrity of providers’ data.
-What the Hackitt review, Sector Risk Profile and Green Paper all revert back to is having consistent, trustworthy data.
+What the Hackitt review, Sector Risk Profile, and Green Paper all revert back to is having consistent trustworthy data.
 For many associations, this is murky territory, with little to no collation, categorisation or management of data as it moves through the development chain.

 In theory, associations should be able to instantly ascertain which houses are at risk, but the data just isn’t there or is unreliable.
 The UK Housing Data Standard has been developed to create a consistent benchmark for managing data across systems using Business Information Modelling (BIM) processes – something that could support the Hackitt Review’s proposal around every building has its own ‘digital passport’.